Applications

 • Consumer—a consumer group in a Kafka cluster that subscribes to topics

-To create an application in Designer, perform these steps:
+To create an application in the graph view, perform these steps:

 1. On the Application Domains page, click the application domain that you want to add the application to.